UoYCS-plasma/GP2/gettingstarted.md

 The GP 2 compiler translates a GP 2 program into executable C code.
 The generated code is executable with the support of the GP 2 library.
 There are two ways to set it up.
 You can build the compiler using make.
 However, the setup process is not guaranteed to be stable on all Linux machines, or on machines running MacOS or Windows.
 We therefore provide an installation via Docker as an alternative for Linux and MacOS.

+## Prerequisites

+To run the compiler, you need the [Judy](http://judy.sourceforge.net/index.html) C library, which can be installed via your distribution's package manager.

 ## Installation via Docker
 This installation method requires Docker.
 The program can be found in your software repository or on the [Docker website](https://docs.docker.com/install/).
 For institutions, [Rootless Docker](https://medium.com/@tonistiigi/experimenting-with-rootless-docker-416c9ad8c0d6) may be the preferred choice since it does not allow users to execute programs as a root user.